-Savaria Corporation is North America's leader in the accessibility industry.
-The diversity of its product line, which includes a complete range of stairlifts, platform lifts, and residential and commercial elevators, enables the Corporation to stand out by proposing an integrated and customized solution, one of the most comprehensive on the market, to meet the mobility needs of its customers with mobility challenges.
+Savaria is one of North America's leaders in the accessibility industry.
+It provides accessibility solutions for the elderly and physically challenged to increase their mobility and independence.
+The diversity of its product line, one of the most comprehensive on the market, includes stairlifts, wheelchair lifts, patient lifts and residential and commercial elevators and the conversion and adaptation of vehicles.
 Savaria's operations in China have substantially grown and the collaboration with Savaria's other Canadian facilities increases its competitive edge in the market place.
-Headquartered in Laval (Quebec), Savaria has five other facilities, including a 125,000-square-foot plant in Brampton (Ontario), a 70,000-square-foot plant in Montreal (Quebec), a 75,000-square-foot plant in Huizhou (China), and two sales offices in London (Ontario), and Calgary (Alberta).
+The Corporation, whose head office along with a vehicle conversion plant are located in Laval, Quebec, in a 57,000-square-foot building, also has a 125,000-square-foot plant in Brampton, Ontario and a 75,000-square-foot plant in Huizhou, China, as well as 11 sales offices and retail stores throughout Canada.

 Savaria Corporation's operations are divided into two reportable segments: Accessibility and Adapted Vehicles.
-These segments are structured according to the market segments they address.
+These segments are structured per the market segment each addresses.